Alisson-Ribeiro/Git/README.md

 * git checkout -b branch name ---> creates and switches to the specified branch in a single command

+* git checkout 'commit-hash' ---> travels along the development timeline to the specified commit

 * git branch ---> lists every existent branches in repository

 * git branch -d branch-name ---> deletes a local branch